mitre/data-owner-tools/README.md

 `garble.py` requires that the location of the PII file, schema directory, and secret file are provided via positional arguments.

-The [clkhash schema files](https://clkhash.readthedocs.io/en/latest/schema.html) specify the fields that will be used in the hashing process as well as assigning weights to those fields.
+The [anonlink schema files](https://anonlink-client.readthedocs.io/en/latest/schema.html) specify the fields that will be used in the hashing process as well as assigning weights to those fields.
 The `example-schema` directory contains a set of example schema that can be used to test the tools.

 `garble.py`, and all other scripts in the repository, will provide usage information with the `-h` flag: